 - 1) An informal direct discussion between the complainant and the respondent in the presence of the Title IX Coordinator or a Panel Member(s); - 2) Requesting additional education for the area or department where the complaint originated; or - 3) Commencing mediation of the complaint.
 The complainant and the respondent must agree to mediation if mediation is to go forward.
 Mediation is optional.
 The mediator will be designated by the Title IX Coordinator within 10 days after the parties' agreement to participate in mediation.
 The mediator will contact the parties to set the date, time, and location of the mediation session(s).
-Only the mediator and the parties will be participants in the mediator normally will: (i) ask the parties to give their versions of the incident, including both factual information and their feelings; (ii) identify key issues; (iii) seek the agreement of both parties on the issues; (iv) facilitate discussion; and (v) work with both parties to develop a written document that will include a statement of agreement.
+Only the mediator and the parties will be participants in the mediation session(s), except as provided below.
+During the mediation process, the mediator normally will: (i) ask the parties to give their versions of the incident, including both factual information and their feelings; (ii) identify key issues; (iii) seek the agreement of both parties on the issues; (iv) facilitate discussion; and (v) work with both parties to develop a written document that will include a statement of agreement.
 If either party is dissatisfied with the mediation process at any time prior to the signing of a mediation agreement, that party may request that the mediation process cease.

-The complainant may at any time replace his/her informal complaint with a formal complaint and thereby proceed with the formal resolution process (see Appendix B, Formal Resolution of Complaints Involving Students or Appendix E, Formal Resolution of Complaints Involving Employees Only).
-Formal complaints must be made to the Title IX Coordinator (see Appendix B, Formal Resolution of Complaints Involving Students and Appendix E, Formal Resolution of Complaints Involving Employees Only).
+The complainant may at any time replace his/her informal complaint with a formal complaint and thereby proceed with the Formal Resolution process (see Appendix B).
+Formal complaints must be made to the Title IX Coordinator (see Appendix B).
 Furthermore, the University reserves the right to conduct its own formal investigation into any complaint, whether formal or informal, where it determines the facts call for such an investigation.